Sammuel21/pridav-music-project/README.md

 It is noteworthly to state that optimization process was much more important in linear models than in ensemble methods.
 Optimizing ensemble (XGBoost) did improve the performance but not by a significant margin, however when it came to linear models the performance was more than doubled, this shows the importance of optimization in linear models.
 The change in performance could be attributed to cross validation as general linear regression does not have many hyperparameters to tune but the performance improvement was significant.

+Instead, focusing on classifying whether a song is popular or not has yielded undecisive results.
+Even after addressing the poor class balance of the dataset, the models seemed to not differ much with the exception of LightGBM with oversampling.
+Even then, the model seemed to miss more than half popular songs.

 ## 5. Conclusions and Limitations